mattbaker/pipboyspec/communication.md

 #### Type 2: Busy

-Messages of type 2 are sent when the Server is busy.
-A Server will be busy if a Pipboy Companion App is already connected.
+Messages of type 2 are sent when the server is busy.
+A server will be busy if a Pipboy Companion app is already connected.
 The message contains no data.

 e.x.
 ```